 abstract

-• INTRODUCTION: We describe the learning curve for nerve dissection during Targeted Nipple Areola Complex (NAC) Reinnervation (TNR) in gender affirming mastectomy (GAM), allowing for primary use of direct nerve coaptation.
+• BACKGROUND: The authors describe the learning curve for nerve dissection during targeted nipple-areola complex (NAC) reinnervation (TNR) in gender-affirming mastectomy (GAM), allowing for primary use of direct nerve coaptation.
 Postoperative sensory outcomes between direct nerve repair and allograft use are analyzed.
-METHODS: Quantitative Sensory Testing (QST) and patient reported outcomes were compared between three groups of 20 patients each (n=60): GAM+TNR with nerve allograft reconstruction (group 1), GAM+TNR with direct coaptation (2), and control group GAM -TNR (3).
+METHODS: Quantitative sensory testing and patient-reported outcomes were compared between 3 groups of 20 patients each ( n = 60): GAM plus TNR with nerve allograft reconstruction (group 1); GAM plus TNR with direct coaptation (group 2); and a control group, GAM without TNR (group 3).
 RESULTS: All preoperative sensory testing was comparable between groups.
-Starting 3 months postoperatively and throughout the study period, NAC and chest sensation in group 1 and 2 were improved as compared to group 3.
-At 12 months postoperatively, 67% of group 1, 100% of group 2 and 17.5% of control patients demonstrated NAC light touch sensation at their preoperative baseline (p<0.05).
-Chest light touch was comparable between groups 1 and 2 (81.6% vs 90.9%, p=0.46) and significantly worse in group 3 (62.5%, p=0.033).
-QST results correlated with light touch sensory outcome.
-The majority of patients reported a lot or complete NAC light touch sensation in group 1 (75%) and group 2 (95%), as compared to group 3 (4%).
-86.7% of group 1 and 100% of group 2 reported some degree of erogenous sensation, compared to 38% of group 3 (p<0.05).
-CONCLUSION: TNR is efficacious in restoring NAC and chest baseline sensation.
-Direct repair and allograft reconstruction are feasible options with comparable long term sensory outcomes.
+Starting 3 months postoperatively and throughout the study period, NAC and chest sensation in groups 1 and 2 were improved as compared with group 3.
+At 12 months postoperatively, 67% of group 1, 100% of group 2, and 17.5% of control patients demonstrated NAC light touch sensation at their preoperative baseline ( P < 0.05).
+Chest light touch was comparable between groups 1 and 2 (81.6% versus 90.9%; P = 0.46) and significantly worse in group 3 (62.5%; P = 0.033).
+Quantitative sensory testing results correlated with light touch sensory outcome.
+The majority of patients reported a lot or complete NAC light touch sensation in group 1 (75%) and group 2 (95%), as compared with group 3 (4%); 86.7% of group 1 and 100% of group 2 reported some degree of erogenous sensation, compared with 38% of group 3 ( P < 0.05).
+CONCLUSIONS: TNR is efficacious in restoring NAC and chest baseline sensation.
+Direct repair and allograft reconstruction are feasible options with comparable long-term sensory outcomes.
+CLINICAL QUESTION/LEVEL OF EVIDENCE: Therapeutic, II.

 publication date